typegaro/typegaro/README.md

 [🐹 HamstersTunnel](https://github.com/typegaro/HamstersTunnel) - Tunneling Client-Server: A flexible tunneling service that allows you to expose local services via tunneling with support for HTTP, TCP, and UDP.

-[📄 RAG System for PDF Documents](https://github.com/typegaro/AskToPdf) - RAG for PDF: A Retrieval-Augmented Generation system for querying PDF documents using advanced language models.
+[📄 AskToPdf](https://github.com/typegaro/AskToPdf) - RAG for PDF: A Retrieval-Augmented Generation system for querying PDF documents using advanced language models.

 ---